Seeing Radio: From Zero RF Priors to Explainable Modulation Recognition with Vision Language Models: VLMs Are RF Signal Classifiers After Fine‑Tuning

 \subsection{Modulation Classification with Explanations}

 Having established that fine-tuned VLMs can accurately classify RF modulations across different image modes, we next investigate how these models reason about their decisions.
 To achieve this, we prompt the models to generate textual explanations with each prediction.
-As illustrated in Fig.~\ref{fig:mcq_vqa_rationale_demo}, Qwen2.5-VL-7B-Instruct-RF correctly identifies FM from an IQ-segment input and provides a reasonable justification related to observing the signal structure.
+As illustrated in Fig.~\ref{fig:mcq_vqa_rationale_demo}, Qwen2.5-VL-7B-Instruct-RF correctly identifies an FM signal from an IQ-segment input and provides a reasonable justification related to observing the signal structure.
 Notably, no explanation supervision was used during fine-tuning, yet the model often articulates domain-relevant insights.
-However, such rationales are not guaranteed to be reliable, as they may reflect language priors rather than evidence actually used by the vision pathway, risking hallucination.
-Incorporating grounding mechanisms, such as highlighting the visual evidence, testing counterfactual examples, or verifying through retrieval, offers a promising path to improve faithfulness and trustworthiness.
+Incorporating grounding mechanisms, such as highlighting the visual evidence, testing counterfactual examples, or verifying through retrieval, offers a promising direction to further improve accuracy and trustworthiness of the explanations.